From the author:

 Emotions point to values

-For example, if you experience that your eldest son is in the hair with his younger sister because she is constantly coming into his room and disturbing him, it is easy to say something like: "I can understand well that you're angry.
+For example, if you experience that your eldest son is in the hair with his younger sister because she constantly comes into his room and bothers him, it is easy to say something like: "I can understand well that you're angry.
 You just want to be left alone. ”

 Respect other people's values